nrgsghanei2001/Hotel_Management_System/README.md

    - The system supports various payment methods to cater to a wide range of user preferences.

 5. **Database Management:**
-   - PostgreSQL is utilized as the database backend, offering reliable and scalable data storage.
+   - PostgreSQL is utilized as the database backend, offering good data storage.
    - The database efficiently handles all aspects of hotel and guest data, ensuring data integrity and security.

 ## Technologies Used: